EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 ## Context

-Several patients have arrived to the hospital presenting a clear illness pattern.You have tried to determine which pathogen is, but all your tests have failed, the time is running and you need a solution.
+Several patients have arrived at the hospital presenting a clear illness pattern.
+You have tried to determine which pathogen is, but all your tests have failed, number of cases don't stop and more and more patients arrive at the hospital, the time is running and you need a solution.

-You have shared this problems with your boss and, rapidly, you both arrive into a conclusion, sequence the pathogen.
-With that you will absolutly determine which pathogen has been causing all this troubles, and furthermore, you will know if it has any special characteristic such as antimicrobial resistance genes, pathogenic islands, etc.
+You have shared this problems with your boss and, rapidly, you both arrive into a conclusion, sequencing the pathogen.
+With that you will absolutly determine which pathogen has been causing all this troubles, and furthermore, you will know if it has any special characteristic such as antimicrobial resistance genes, pathogenic islands, etc.  to inform the clinicians and act accordingly the nature and virulence of the pathogen.

 To sequence the pathogen you have at your disposal the MinION that Oxoford Nanopore send you some months ago to test it and the hospital's Illumina MiSeq.
 In this case you would for sure select the Illumina sequencer because is what everybody does and there's plenty of pipelines out there online.
 But your boss has read that some crazy scientist have started to do something called...
 Hybrid assembly.
 So she tells you to try it...of course.